compas-dev/compas/docs/devguide/setup.rst

 =================

 .. note::
-    This section is for you if you intenting to develop for COMPAS.
-If you just want to use it, please check out the user :ref:`user_guide_install`.
+    This section is for you if you are intending to develop for COMPAS.
+If you just want to use it, please check out the user :ref:`user_guide_install` guide.

 Tools
 -----